briner/switch-notes/AAI & Swiss Edu-ID on 30 june 2016.md

 # Swiss Edu ID
 ## My personnal feeling
 - What is interesting in going to Swiss Edu ID is that they are pushing new services such as OpenID Connect, ldap, ad, Group Management
 - Ability to have a Swiss Edu ID even before getting in the university

-- Anyone can add new attributes (really an open position)
+- Anyone can add new attributes (really an open position
+- operated by Switch

 ## general presentation
 (nothing)